SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.4/General_Feature_Release_10.4.3.md

 <!-- MR 10.5.0 - FR 10.4.2 -->

-The new *GetDifferences* method allows you to see the changes made to a DOM instance.

-It will compare the saved previousVersion of the instance with the currentVersion of the instance, and return the field descriptor values that have been changed.
+The `DomInstanceCrudMeta` input object of a DOM CRUD script has a new `GetDifferences` method that allows you to see the changes made to a DOM instance.
+It will compare the previousVersion and the currentVersion of the instance in question, and return the list of differences found.

 ## Changes